Petesta/dotfiles/README.md

 ## Vim configuration

-Pathogen is used to executed the following plugins.
+Pathogen is used to execute the following plugins.

 * [Ag](https://github.com/rking/ag.vim) : A searching tool faster than ack